-French French 101: Elementary French.
-(3) Beginning French for students with no previous exposure to French.
-Development of all four language skills, with emphasis on listening and speaking.
-French 102: Elementary French.
-(3) Beginning French for students who have completed French 101 or equivalent.
+FREN 101: Elementary French.
+(3) Conducted in French.

+FREN 102: Elementary French.
+(3)

+Beginning French for students who have completed FREN 101 or equivalent.
 Continued development of all four skills with emphasis on listening and speaking.
-French 103: Elementary French Conversation.
-(1) Supplementary course to French 101-102 for students interested in additional practice in phonetics.
-Courses marked with an may be repeated for credit because content varies.
-General Honors Gn Hon 121-122: Freshman General Honors Core Seminar.
-(3, 3) Surveys of major ideas basic to the intellectual, historic, and artistic traditions of Western Culture.
-One core seminar required for graduation.
-Courses marked with an may be repeated for credit because content varies.
-Courses marked with an may be repeated for credit because the subject matter varies.
-General Studies Courses marked with an may be repeated for credit because the subject matter varies.
-Gen St 192T: Topics.
-(1-3) Titles will vary.
-CR/NC Gen St 193T: Topics.
-(1-3) Titles will vary.

-Gen St 292T: Topics.
+FREN 103: Elementary French Conversation.
+(1)

+Supplementary course to FREN 101-102 for students interested in additional practice in speaking.

+FREN 108: Elementary French Reading.
+(1)

+General Studies (GNST)

+Continuation and enrichment of elementary curriculum, conducted entirely in French.

+Courses marked with an may be repeated for credit because the subject matter varies

+GNST 192: Topics.
 (1-3)

 Titles will vary.
 CR/NC

-Gen St 293T: Topics.
+GNST 193: Topics.
+(1-3)

+Titles will vary.

+GNST 292: Topics.
+(1-3)

+Titles will vary.
+CR/NC

+Geography (GEOG)

+GNST 293: Topics.
 (1-4)

 Titles will vary.